 Our proprietary stress relieving and heat treatment gives long term stability and performance across a wide range of temperatures.

 Care needs to be taken to avoid galvanic corrosion when using metal optics.
-In the presence of moisture or water cooling, dissimilar metals will cause electrochemical decomposition.
+In the presence of moisture or water cooling dissimilar metals will cause electrochemical decomposition.
 Our Electroless Nickel plating can reduce this problem.

-- MaxR for 10.6um, a high reflectivity coating optimised for CO2 lasers.
+- MaxR for 10.6um, high reflectivity for CO2 lasers.

 - A simple MgF2 overcoat for UV and visible use.